I’ve been doing a lot of waiting lately:

 Even when we’re trying our best to trust in God, some days we will still feel like we’re buckling under the strain of those uncomfortable uncertainties surrounding our future.

-Things to do when you’re buckling under the pressure:
+Here are some things to try when you’re buckling under the pressure.

 1. Cry out to God.

 Tell him how you’re feeling.
 If you don’t have any words, Christian worship music might help.
 You can just listen and cry along with it.
 Tears are a completely acceptable prayer in times of distress.
 (Rom 8:26)